Articunatu/02-Company_AngularAPI/README.md

 #

-Fictional registry over the departments and employees at a company REST-API with all of the CRUD operations - for two models in total
+Fictional registry over the departments and employees at a company REST-API with all of the CRUD operations - for two models in total.

 ![](https://github.com/Articunatu/Company_AngularAPI/blob/master/Documentation/angular-page.gif)